ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 The biggest problem with this approach is that comparing two escaped names is not trivial.
 The comparison needs to account for namespaces, parts and escaping.
+Previous benchmarks showed that it is very hard or even impossible to make the comparison of escaped names fast enough for our use cases.

 Similarly, iterating over the individual parts of a name (and/or manipulating them) is non-trivial, because it requires logic to handle escape sequences.